khulnasoft/defsec/CONTRIBUTING.md

 ## Project Overview

-_defsec_ repo is a collection of shared libraries and packages that are imported by other useful packages such as `trivy-iac`, `trivy-aws` and also `Trivy` directly.
+_defsec_ repo is a collection of shared libraries and packages that are imported by other useful packages such as `tunnel-iac`, `tunnel-aws` and also `Tunnel` directly.

-_trivy-iac_ is the collection of all Infrastructure-as-code libraries and packages that Trivy uses to perform IaC scanning.
+_tunnel-iac_ is the collection of all Infrastructure-as-code libraries and packages that Tunnel uses to perform IaC scanning.
 It also where you can find `schemas` to write custom polices.

-_trivy-aws_ is the AWS scanning component of Trivy.
+_tunnel-aws_ is the AWS scanning component of Tunnel.

-_trivy-policies_ is the repo that holds all misconfiguration checks for `Trivy`.
-It also hosts the policy bundles for misconfiguration scanning that `Trivy` uses.
+_tunnel-policies_ is the repo that holds all misconfiguration checks for `Tunnel`.
+It also hosts the policy bundles for misconfiguration scanning that `Tunnel` uses.

 You can read more about the project overview on the [architecture](./ARCHITECTURE.md) page.